Confidence-aware Self-Semantic Distillation on Knowledge Graph Embedding: Experiments

-\textbf{Different Embedding Dimensions.} We claim that our method is able to improve expressiveness of KGE models for better link prediction in the low dimension space.
-To comprehensively verify it , we employ four baselines combined with our method to perform experiments on WN18RR with embedding dimensions of $\{100, 125, 150, 175, 200, 225, 250\}$.
+We claim that our method can improve the expressiveness of KGE models for better link prediction in the low-dimension space.
+In section \ref{link prediction}, we experiment with the dimension setting 25 and 100.
+To comprehensively verify the performance of our CSD, we employ ComplEx and DistMult combined with our method to perform experiments on WN18RR with embedding dimensions ranging from 25 to 250 at intervals of 25.
 Other hyperparameters and experimental settings are identical to Section \ref{implement}.
-The performance results are shown in Fig. \ref{dimension}.
-Generally speaking, all baselines combined with our ISD strategy outperforms original models with almost all embedding dimensions.
-Only in the dimension of 175 with TuckER and in the dimension of 100 and 250 with LowFER can our method fail to improve model performance on link predictions.
-We can also observe that the biggest performance gap is obtained in the dimension of 100 with DistMult and TuckER, the lowest dimension in this experiment.
-These positive findings indicate that the proposed ISD strategy is capable of boosting knowledge graph embedding model performance on link prediction tasks by improving their expressiveness with almost any embedding dimension, especially low embedding dimensions, which clearly demonstrates the effectiveness of our method.
+The performance results are shown in Figure \ref{dimension}.
+Generally speaking, all baselines combined with our CSD strategy outperform original models with all embedding dimensions.
+These positive findings indicate that the proposed CSD strategy is capable of boosting knowledge graph embedding model performance on the link prediction task with almost any embedding dimensions, especially the low embedding dimensions.

-\textbf{Different Temperature Exponents.} In vanilla knowledge distillation, temperature is utilized to soften the distributions produced by the teacher.
-As the temperature increases, a softer probability distribution is produced to capture more latent useful knowledge from the teacher model according to \cite{firstKD}.
-To comprehensively analyze the effect of temperature for boosting performance on link prediction tasks, we conduct experiments by DistMult and ComplEx on FB15k-237 with the temperature exponent of $\{1, 2, 3, 4, 5, 6, 7, 8\}$.
-The detailed results are illustrated in Fig. \ref{temperature}.
-To directly and clearly show the performance improvements between $Model-ISD$ and $Model$, we calculate the performance (MRR) gains at all temperature exponents by:

-where $MRR_{Model-ISD}^m$ is the value of MRR metric achieved by the corresponding model combined with our method at temperature exponent of $m$.
-We can see that except temperature exponent of 8, DistMult and ComplEx combined with our method outperform the original models by considerable margins, which demonstrates the effectiveness of our method for improving model expressiveness on link prediction tasks.
-The highest values of MRR metric are both obtained by DistMult-ISD and ComplEx-ISD at temperature exponent of 6 with the hugest performance gains of 4.7\% and 2.6\%, respectively.
-More specifically, the DistMult-ISD and ComplEx obtains more significant performance gains with temperature exponents of 5 and 6 than gains with temperature exponents of 2, 3 and 4, which experimentally confirms that higher temperature enables model to capture more latent semantic information.
-Surprisingly, the two KGE models combined with our method fails to outperform the original models at temperature exponent of 8, which probably caused by the over-softening effect of a quite high temperature.